Buckeye Brownies

-If you’re familiar with buckeye balls, you’ll have to try this brownie version!
-They’re chocked full of peanut butter and chocolate goodness, just like our Reese’s Brownies and layered like our Bomb Brownies.
+If you’re familiar with Easy Buckeyes, you’ll have to try this brownie version!
+Buckeye brownies are chocked full of peanut butter and chocolate goodness, just like our Reese’s Brownies.

 Chocolate & Peanut Butter Deliciousness

-I thought it would be fun to change things up from our classic brownies.
-If you’re a fan of brownies, and especially chocolate and peanut butter, these Buckeye Brownies are ones to try.
+I thought it would be fun to change things up from our Classic Brownies.
+If you’re a fan of brownies, and especially chocolate and peanut butter, these buckeye brownies are the ones to try.

-Adding the layer of brownie on the bottom make them even more irresistible!!
+Adding the layer of brownie on the bottom makes them even more irresistible!!

 THE THREE LAYERS